Rantanen dealt to Dallas, lands 8-year contract; Panthers add Marchand at NHL trade deadline

-The Dallas Stars paid a big price to acquire Rantanen from the Carolina Hurricanes just before the NHL trade deadline on Friday, a move that preceded Marchand's departure from Boston after 16 seasons and a Stanley Cup championship in 2011.
-He will get a shot at a second with the defending champion Florida Panthers.
-Florida general manager Bills Zito said the Bruins received a second-round pick that turns into a first-rounder dependent on Marchand's playing time.

-“His record speaks for itself.
-We’re thrilled to have him on board,” Zito said.
+The Ottawa Senators made a splash with two major trades, acquiring Dylan Cozens from Buffalo and Fabian Zetterlund from San Jose, to spur their late-season push to snap a seven-year playoff drought.

+Meantime, Marchand’s departure in Boston, coupled with Charlie Coyle’s trade to Colorado, signaled the Bruins' transition toward youth while mired in a 1-6-2 skid that has them in jeopardy off missing the playoffs for the first time in nearly a decade.

-Dallas dealt promising rookie forward Logan Stankoven and two first-round and two third-round picks as part of a blockbuster deal to acquire Rantanen.
+The Stars paid a big price in both contract and assets to land Rantanen, the deadline’s biggest prize, dealing promising rookie forward Logan Stankoven and two first-round and two third-round picks as part of a blockbuster deal.
 Dallas also agreed to an eight-year, $96 million contract with the high-scoring Finn after both the Hurricanes and Colorado Avalanche failed in their attempts to sign him to a long-term deal.

+“The chance to acquire and extend one of the best forwards in the NHL is an opportunity that we couldn’t pass up,” Stars general manager Jim Nill said.
+“He demonstrates exceptional skill and vision on the ice and his size, consistency and versatility make him one of the most complete players in the League.

+Rantanen was in the final year of a six-year contract and on the move for the second time in two months after Colorado traded him to Carolina, where he played just 13 games.

-"Obviously a really good team in Carolina. ...
-But I think just the fit in Dallas,” Rantanen told TSN.
+“Obviously a really good team in Carolina. ...
+But I think just the fit in Dallas,” Rantanen said on TSN in Canada.
 “I’ve played against Dallas a lot.
 I know they have a good team.
 I know the city well enough and everything there,.
 So at the end of the day, it was easy.”

-The Stars also locked up three-time 20-goal scorer Wyatt Johnston, who is only 21, to a five-year $42 million contract extension, a person with direct knowledge of the deal told The Associated Press on the condition of anonymity because the Stars have not announced the deal.
-To make room for Rantanen, the Stars put defenseman Miro Heiskanen — listed as month to month after knee surgery — on long-term injured reserve.

-“The chance to acquire and extend one of the best forwards in the NHL is an opportunity that we couldn’t pass up,” Stars general manager Jim Nill said.
-“He demonstrates exceptional skill and vision on the ice and his size, consistency and versatility make him one of the most complete players in the League.

-Hurricanes general manager Eric Tulsky told reporters he was pleased with the return Carolina received, noting he ran out of time in a bid to flip some of the assets acquired for a player.

-“Honestly, when you look back at the whole thing, we recovered a lot there and I’m pretty happy with where we ended up in the end,” Tulsky said.

-In Rantanen, the Stars add a proven playoff performer who played a key role in Colorado winning the Stanley Cup in 2022.
-He has 101 points in 81 postseason games with eight series victories — an average seventh in league history behind only Wayne Gretzky, Mario Lemieux, Connor McDavid, Leon Draisaitl, Nathan MacKinnon and Mark Messier.
+The Stars add a proven playoff performer who played a key role in Colorado winning the Stanley Cup in 2022.
+He has 101 points in 81 postseason games — an average seventh in league history behind only Wayne Gretzky, Mario Lemieux, Connor McDavid, Leon Draisaitl, Nathan MacKinnon and Mark Messier.

-The second-place Stars made the move at the same time the NHL-leading division-rival Winnipeg Jets improved their lineup with a pair of trades.
-The Jets acquired forward Brandon Tanev by sending a 2027 second-round pick to Seattle.
-Winnipeg bolstered its blue line by adding Luke Schenn in a trade with Pittsburgh, two days after the Penguins acquired the rugged defenseman from Nashville.
+The Central-leading Jets acquired forward Brandon Tanev by sending a 2027 second-round pick to Seattle.
+Winnipeg bolstered its blue line by adding Luke Schenn in a trade with Pittsburgh.

-Colorado wasn't standing pat after landing Coyle and acquiring veteran center Brock Nelson in a trade with the New York Islanders late Thursday.
+Colorado didn't stand pat, landing Coyle after acquiring veteran center Brock Nelson in a trade with the New York Islanders late Thursday.

-Meantime, the Ottawa Senators acquired Buffalo forward Dylan Cozens to help boost their late-season playoff hopes in a four-player deal involving two Atlantic Division rivals.

-In adding Cozens, a 2019 first-round pick, defenseman Dennis Gilbert and a 2026 second-round pick, Ottawa dealt center Josh Norris and defenseman Jacob Bernard-Docker to the Eastern Conference’s last-place Sabres.
-Both are former first-round picks.
+The Panthers had room in adding the 36-year-old Marchand to an already stacked lineup after freeing up salary cap space with Matthew Tkachuk on long-term injured reseve.

+"His record speaks for itself.
+We're thrilled to have him on board," Panthers GM Bill Zito said of Marchand, who won the Cup with Boston in 2011.

 In other moves: